jwatts777/jwatts777/README.md

 Welcome to my Github.

 ***Standard Disclaimer***

-- I am not the type of person to chase large numbers of commits, or other "mainstream" statistics.
-If you take a glance at some of my commits on personal projects, you may notice that my pushes are unusually large.
-This is largely due to the robust testing that Vercel allows me, and I make use of it constantly.

 Please be aware that most of my projects are private/in-progress.
 For the projects I have available, I use the MIT license.
 **_This means you may feel free to copy, redistrubute, and reformat for your own use._**
 [<sub>**_Please read the MIT License before you get all lawyer-happy_**</sub>](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt)